r3nt0n/bopscrk/README.md

 + You **can use accentuation** in your words.
 + In the others field you can write **several words comma-separated**. *Example*: 2C,Flipper.
 + If you want to produce **all possible leet transformations**, enable the **recursive_leet option** in configuration file.
++ You can **select which transforms to apply on lyrics phrases** found trough the cfg file.
 + Using the **non-interactive mode**, you should provide years in the long and short way (1970,70) to get the same result than the interactive mode.
 + You have to be careful with **-n** argument.
 If you set a big value, it could result in **too huge wordlists**.
 I recommend values between 2 and 5.
 + To provide **several artist names** through command line you should provides it **comma-separated**. *Example*: `-a johndoe,johnsmith`